CoderFleet/RandomNumberGenHackClub/README.md

 ## How Random Number Generators Work

 From what I've been reading, random number generators start with a seed (a starting number) and use methods like a linear congruential generator (LCG).
 This method applies mathematical formulas to produce a sequence of numbers that appear random.
 It's interesting to note that there are no 'true' random number generators—they simply generate numbers that look random to us, but they follow predictable patterns.

 ![Random Number Generator](https://github.com/CoderFleet/RandomNumberGenHackClub/blob/main/image.png)

 ## Project Details

+### Objectives

+The primary goal of this project is to develop a custom random number generator in Python.
+This generator will initially produce numbers between 0 and 1 and will later extend to generate integers and allow customization of the range of numbers generated.

 ### Stage 1: Generating Random Numbers Between 0 and 1